Nick Wittgren: St. Louis Cardinals

 On March 13, 2022, Wittgren signed a one-year contract with the St. Louis Cardinals.
 After recording a 5.90 ERA in a team-leading 29 appearances for the Cardinals, Wittgren was designated for assignment on July 2.
 Wittgren was released on July 9.

 Kansas City Royals

-On December 23, 2022, Wittgren signed a minor league deal with the Kansas City Royals.
+On December 23, 2022, Wittgren signed a minor league contract with the Kansas City Royals.
+He was assigned to the Triple-A Omaha Storm Chasers to begin the 2023 season, making 17 appearances and registering a 1.25 ERA with 19 strikeouts and five saves in 21 2/3 innings pitched.
+On May 23, Wittgren's contract was selected to the active roster.
+In 27 games for the Royals, he logged a 4.97 ERA with 18 strikeouts in 29.0 innings of work.
+On August 16, he was optioned to Triple–A Omaha following the promotion of John McMillon.
+Rather than accepting the assignment, Wittgren instead elected free agency.

+Seattle Mariners

+On August 19, 2023, Wittgren signed a minor league contract with the Seattle Mariners.
+In 12 appearances out of the bullpen for the Triple–A Tacoma Rainiers, he struggled to a 7.90 ERA with 10 strikeouts across 13 2/3 innings pitched.
+Wittgren elected free agency following the season on November 6.

+Minnesota Twins

+On April 26, 2024, Wittgren signed a minor league contract with the Minnesota Twins.
+In 40 appearance split between the Double–A Wichita Wind Surge and Triple–A St. Paul Saints, he posted a combined 2–3 record and 5.58 ERA with 52 strikeouts across 59 2/3 innings pitched.
+Wittgren was released by the Twins organization on September 16.

+Wittgren officially announced his retirement from baseball on March 22, 2025.

 International career

 Wittgren was selected to represent Germany at the 2023 World Baseball Classic qualification.

 Personal life

 Wittgren and his wife, Ashley, have two sons together.
 They met in 2011 while Wittgren was playing in the Cape Cod Baseball League, where Ashley worked.
 She has a master's degree in strength and conditioning, and is Wittgren's personal trainer during the off-season.